 I. INTRODUCTION

 Pursuant to Connecticut General Statutes §§ 4-181a and 16-9, Connecticut Resources Recovery Authority ("CRRA") files this Request to Reopen (Request) Docket No. 99-09-30, DPUC Review of the Connecticut Light and Power Company's Conservation and Load Management Programs for 2000 (CL&P Docket) and Docket No. 99-10-18, DPUC Review of the United Illuminating Company's Conservation and Load Management Plan for 2000 (UI Docket)(together referred to as the "2000 C&LM Plan Dockets").
 Reopening of the 2000 C&LM Plan Dockets by the Department of Public Utility Control (the "Department") is necessary to amend the Year 2000 Conservation and Load Management Plans of the Connecticut Light and Power Company (CL&P) and the United Illuminating Company (UI) to include a multi-year market transformation initiative, and ongoing conservation and load management program, proposed by CRRA.
-This two phase proposal includes the construction and installation of up to five fuel cell farms by Enron North America Corp. ("project developer") and control and responsibility for operation of the fuel cells by CRRA.
+This two phase proposal includes the development, construction and installation of up to five fuel cell farms by Enron North America Corp. ("project developer") and control and responsibility for operation of the fuel cells by CRRA.
 This multi-year market transformation initiative and ongoing conservation and load management program will provide a Class I renewable energy resource which will assist electric suppliers in meeting the Connecticut renewable energy portfolio standard, promote economic development within the state, provide energy in an environmentally responsible manner, diversify the state's energy supply mix, and promote the development of a truly competitive electric supply market.
 This Request sets forth a description of CRRA's proposal; financial information; policy benefits of the market transformation initiative; environmental and economic development benefits; and cost effectiveness of the ongoing conservation and load management program; as well as proposed Findings of Fact, Conclusion and Orders.

 The persons to whom correspondence and other filings with respect to this Request should be directed are: